mojira/arisa-kt/docs/Modules.md

 | Name  | `Privacy`                                                                  |
 | Class | [Link](../src/main/kotlin/io/github/mojira/arisa/modules/PrivacyModule.kt) |

-Hides privacy information like Email addresses in tickets or comments.
+Makes tickets and comments, which contain sensitive data like Email addresses, private.
+Additionally in some cases it redacts sensitive data from attachments by deleting the original attachment, reuploading it with redacted content and its name prefixed with `redacted_` and adding a comment informing the uploader.

 ### Checks
 - The ticket is not set to private.
 #### For Setting Tickets to Private
-- Any of the fields and/or text attachments added after last run contains session ID or Email.
+- Any of the fields and/or text attachments added after last run contains session ID or Email, and for attachments the module was not able to redact sensitive data.
 - Or any of the attachments has a name specified by `sensitiveFileNames` in the [config](../config/config.yml) (defaults to empty list)
 #### For Restricting Comments to `staff`